Pattadakal: Jambulingeshwara temple

 The Nataraja sukanasa on Jambulingeshwara temple spire.

-Another small temple, the Jambulingeshwara temple, also called the Jambulinga temple, is variously estimated by ASI and Michell to have been complete between mid 7th and early 8th century, respectively.
+Another small temple, the Jambulingeshwara Temple, also called the Jambulinga Temple, is variously estimated by ASI and Michell to have been completed between the mid-7th and early 8th centuries, respectively.
 The temple is built around a square garbha griha (sacrum sanctum), whose outer walls feature intricate devakoshtha (linteled niches with decorated frames with Hamsa and mythical makaras).
-Inside the frames are images of Vishnu on its north, Surya (Sun god) to its west and Lakulisha to the south.
+Inside the frames are images of Vishnu on its north, Surya (Sun god) to its west, and Lakulisha to the south.
 The temple also experiments with the idea of projecting sukanasa from the shikhara in front, over the mandapa.
 The temple still faces east, greeting the sunrise.
-The Nandi too is provided with a raised platform which is in ruins and the Nandi image shows signs of erosion.
+The Nandi too is provided with a raised platform, which is in ruins, and the Nandi image shows signs of erosion.
 The dancing Shiva Nataraja with Parvati and Nandi by his side on the frontal arch sukanasa is better preserved.

 The style of the temple is northern rekha-nagara with a curvilinear profile of squares diminishing as they rise towards the sky.
 The amalaka and kalasha of the northern style, however, are damaged and not in place.
 The entrance of the Jambulingeshwara mandapa is decorated with three shakhas, each with purnakumbhas below their capitals.
-A swan themed frieze covers the passageway with the faint remains of the carvings of swans, kutas and salas.
+A swan-themed frieze covers the passageway with the faint remains of the carvings of swans, kutas and salas.